-There was no difference between the actual amounts of compensation of employees and remuneration of directors paid and the amounts recognized in the financial statements for the years ended December 31, 2021 and 2020.
+There was no difference between the actual amounts of compensation of employees and remuneration of directors paid and the amounts recognized in the financial statements for the years ended December 31, 2022.

-Information on the compensation of employees and remuneration of directors resolved by the Company's board of directors is available at the Market Observation Post System website of the Taiwan Stock Exchange.
+Information on the compensation of employees and remuneration of directors for 2023 and 2024 resolved by the Company's board of directors is available at the Market Observation Post System website of the Taiwan Stock Exchange.

-23. INCOME TAXES
+22. INCOME TAXES